In this article

 If you’re seeing this page, something is wrong.
 Please contact your DNS-Based content filtering provider for assistance

-Insufficient IP Addresses
+Insufficient IP address configuration

 DNSFilter operates a closed DNS network.

-- All primary external IP addresses
+- Primary external IP addresses

-- Secondary addresses on another ISP
+- Secondary ISP connections

-- Failover WAN links
+- Failover or backup WAN links

 DNS traffic interception